Hastings Banda: Anti-communism

-During Banda's presidency, Malawi initially refused to establish diplomatic relations with any of the communist governments of Eastern Europe or Asia (however, relations were later established with North Korea in 1982 and with Romania and Albania in 1985).
+During Banda's presidency, Malawi initially refused to establish diplomatic relations with any of the communist governments of Eastern Europe or Asia (however, relations were later established with Kim Il Sung's North Korea in 1982 and with Nicolae Ceaușescu's Romania and Enver Hoxha's Albania in 1985).

 Banda was one of the few African leaders to support the United States in the Vietnam War, a position he adopted in part due to his hatred of communism.

 Relations with African countries

 While many southern African nations traded with apartheid-era South Africa out of economic necessity, Malawi was the only African nation that recognised South Africa and established diplomatic relations with it, including a trade treaty which angered other African leaders.
 They threatened to expel Malawi from the Organization of African Unity until Banda left power.
 Banda responded by accusing other African countries of hypocrisy, saying in a public speech to his parliament: "There is no terror, Cassius, in your threats" (Julius Caesar).
 He told them to concentrate on convincing the South African government that apartheid was unnecessary.
 Furthermore, he added that "[African leaders] practice disunity, not unity, while posing as the liberators of Africa.
 While they play in the orchestra of Pan Africanism, their own Romes are burning".